-62. The closing accounts contain the contribution to sickness benefit expenses as a separate item.
-The "other personnel-type expenses are first reduced with the corrected accrual-based data, and then they are accounted as "Actual social contribution".
+62. The contribution to sickness benefit expenses is a separate item.
+The "other personnel-type expenses are reduced with the corrected accrual-based data and the reduction is accounted as "Actual social contribution".

 D.122 Employer's imputed social contributions